25 Surprising Grilling Facts You Haven’t Heard 10 Times Before

 If you want to take your grilling skill to the next level, try incorporating a spice rub to your regular barbecue fare.
 We like the Spiceology rubs because the spices are ground fresh and the company is masters with flavor combinations.
 The Black & Bleau Cajun and Blue Cheese Spice Rub adds a gourmet touch to everything from steak, burgers, and mushrooms.

 Simpler is better when it comes to grilling meat

 “The higher the quality of meat, the less the need for lots of seasoning,” says Jay Swift, executive chef at the Harpeth Hotel in Franklin, Tenessee.
 In addition to salt and pepper, which Swift calls “essential,” he also recommends Montreal Spice a blend of dehydrated garlic and onions along with the salt and pepper.

 Simple is best for seafood, too

 “You should never have to hide the true flavor of seafood—when it is fresh, you want to highlight that freshness” explains Cesar Oceguera, the executive chef of the Carte Hotel in San Diego.
 Don’t kill the taste with an overly elaborate marinade, rather give it a sprinkling of salt and pepper and a squeeze of lemon.
-After you’ve followed his advice, be sure to save your leftover lemon so you can use it as a natural cleaner around the house.

 For additional ideas for preparing seafood and more from top chefs, check out the gorgeous new Washington Wine and Food: A Cookbook. plus food.
 This beautifully photographed book features recipes and wine pairings from the best chefs in Seattle.
 The coffee-braised short ribs recipe on page 113 is surprisingly easy and absolutely amazing.